Toolsets

 About Toolsets

-Toolsets allow applications to interact with external services (such as MCP servers and REST APIs) to perform specific actions.
+Toolsets allow applications to interact with external services (such as MCP servers) to perform specific actions.

 Toolsets Main Screen